orchestra-code/spyglasses-wordpress/readme.txt

 = How can I see the data collected? =

 You can view all data collected in your Spyglasses dashboard.
 Log in to your account at [spyglasses.io](https://www.spyglasses.io) to access your dashboard.

+= How does bot blocking work? =

+You can block bots at several levels: globally (all AI model trainers), by category, by subcategory, by bot type, or by specific pattern.
+Blocked bots receive a 403 Forbidden response.
+The plugin tracks both allowed and blocked bot visits.

 = Is this compatible with caching plugins? =